laureenmenz/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written, so make it easy for others (and your future self) to understand.
 Keep your functions small, minimize dependencies, and embrace modularity.
 Continuously refactor and improve your codebase without introducing unnecessary complexity.
 And remember, early optimization is the root of all evil."

 In essence, today's programming wisdom emphasizes the importance of simplicity and clarity in coding practices, which not only leads to better performance but also greatly facilitates collaboration, debugging, and long-term project success.

+# 2024-02-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this means that striving for clear, concise, and easily understandable code is a hallmark of expert programmers.
+It's not just about writing code that works today, but also about ensuring it can be maintained, debugged, and extended tomorrow.
+Always aim to reduce complexity by breaking down problems into simpler components, using established design patterns, and avoiding unnecessary abstractions.
+Remember, your code will likely outlive the initial project phase, so invest in making it simple and maintainable."